 Participants take part in four half-day gatherings to explore topics relevant to local and regional communities, address how our differences and our perceived and real divides inform our experiences, and learn how to facilitate challenging conversations in personal and professional networks.

 Bridging Oregon was launched in 2018 by Oregon Humanities, with generous support from the Oregon Community Foundation, The National Endowment for the Humanities, and other partner organizations.
 The first two Bridging Oregon cohorts took place in Central Oregon and Southern Oregon in 2018.
-In 2019, Oregon Humanities will expand this initiative to communities in other regions of the state, first in the Columbia River Gorge and then in Eastern Oregon.
+In 2019, Oregon Humanities will expand this initiative to communities in other regions of the state, first in the Columbia River Gorge.